23andMe vs AncestryDNA

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 DNA tests are done for a whole range of personal and medical reasons.
-Whatever it is you're seeking to find out, it's a good idea to compare a few different DNA testing companies before settling on the kit that works for you.
+Whatever it is you're seeking to discover, it's a good idea to compare a few different DNA testing companies before settling on the kit that works for you.

 In this article, we help you make the right choice by comparing the key features of two of the most popular brands around right now.
 Who will come out on top: 23andMe or AncestryDNA?

 |DNA collection type||Saliva||Saliva|